A: Consider asking yourself the following questions to determine if you’re ready to introduce a new animal into your home:

 A: If, for any reason, the adoption does not work, contact us and make arrangements for the return of the animal to the Allen County SPCA.
 Animals from our program may not be re-homed without our permission and may never, under any circumstances, be advertised for sale or as a free pet on any public platform such as social media or the newspaper.
 We take this very seriously and put utmost importance on our animals’ well-being when finding them furever homes.
 You will be asked to sign a binding contract to ensure the safety and care of your new pet.

-A: Our adoption fees include spay or neuter surgery, distemper combination vaccination, rabies vaccination, flea prevention, canine heartworm test and prevention, registered microchip for permanent I.D. and a starter bag of pet food.
+A: Our adoption fees include spay or neuter surgery, distemper combination vaccination, rabies vaccination, flea prevention, canine heartworm test and prevention, registered microchip for permanent I.D., a starter bag of pet food, training classes (for puppies only), and tons of printed and online resources for adopters to take home!
 The adoption fee does not include the $5 City of Fort Wayne pet tag/permit required for Fort Wayne city residents.

 |Adult Dog Over 25 lbs. and between 6 months and 5 years old||$100|